mkalinowski2/ignus-h3-templates/templates/Firewalk_1.7/index.md

 * Map size: XL+U (underground will be a copy of the surface layer)
 * Zones 1 is the player starting zone.
 	* Zone have 2 Castles and 1 Town, all are same fraction as Player and belongs to Player from beggining
-	* Zone contains 2 internals portals inside zone, unguarded.
     * Treasure values: (300-3000, 10), (5000-16000, 6), (12000-22000, 1)
     * Terrain is corresponding to the towns chosen by the players.
+	* Zone contains 2 internals portals inside zone, unguarded.
     * The following objects should always spawn in this zone:
         * Dwellings of level 7 - 1 time
         * Dwellings of level 6 - 2 times
     * The following objects are banned in this zone:
         * All banks with army reward (Griffin conservatory, Red tower...)
 		* All pandora boxes except pandora boxes with experience
+		* All range unit dwellings from level 1-3
 		* Dragon utopias
 		* Spell scrolls with control
 		* Warrior tomb